nackerley/indian-subcontinent-psha/README.md

 ### Regenerate logic trees

-To regenerate the logic tree XML, open and run the following jupyter notebooks:
+To regenerate the logic tree XML, open and run the following jupyter notebook:
 * `"Logic Trees/logic_trees_nt2012.ipynb"`

 Note that the logic tree model XML files are small, and already included in